 Base apps are described in Dependencies.
-Using the Electron base app is much faster and more convenient than manually building Electron and its dependencies.
+Using the Electron base app is much faster and more convenient than manually building Electron dependencies.
 It also has the advantage of reducing the amount of duplication on users’ machines, since it means that Electron is only saved once on disk.

 command property indicates that a script called

 executed to run the application.
 This will be explained in further detail

 The standard guidelines on sandbox permissions apply to Electron applications.
 However, Electron does not use Wayland by default.
 So for display access, only X11 should be used as the default configuration.
 This will make Electron use Xwayland in a wayland session and nothing else is required.

 The sample app also configures pulseaudio for sound and enables network access.